emanbuc/review-response-template/README.md

 \editor
 Response to the editor

+\questions
+Resonses of reviewer to the first standard question from the editor

+\questions
+Resonses of reviewer to the seconnd standard question from the editor

 \reviewer
 Response to the first reviewer

+% We got no comments from Reviewer 2 so we need to skip the Reviewer 2
+\setcounter{reviewer@counter}{2}

 \reviewer
-Response to the second reviewer
+Response to the tird reviewer

 ```

 ### Comments and Responses